The Grey Modifier

 Many grey Thoroughbreds are registered as grey/roan or even just as roan due to confusion that still exists regarding the differences between these two distinct colors.
 Grey is a gene that modifies the horse's existing coat color (bay, chestnut, etc) by slowly de-pigmenting all of the hairs of the coat as the horse ages.
 It's a process akin to the greying of human hair.
 All grey horses are born the color of their base coat, but most will have a few grey hairs around the eyes and muzzle, indicating the presence of the grey gene.
 As the horse ages, the grey hairs will spread from the face all through the coat.
 Many grey horses dapple as they age, and eventually end up a very light grey or "white" shade.
 Below are pictures showing the progression of the greying process on Unbridled's Song.
 (Photos by ?)

 Some greys retain odd patches of color known as "bloody shoulder marks" though the marks can occur on the neck, barrel, and elsewhere as well.
+These are somatic mutations, essentially places on the coat where the grey gene misfired.
 The mare Charmander, shown below while racing and a few years later, is a nice example of this.
 (Photos by ?)

 Unlike greys, roan horses remain the same color throughout their lives.
 Roan acts similarly to agouti and cream in that it only affects the body hairs and not the hairs of the legs, mane, and tail.
 Thus, roan horses will always have dark heads, legs, manes, and tails, and their bodies will have white hairs mixed in with the coat color no matter what age they are.
-The roan gene DOES NOT exist in the Thoroughbred breed.* Any Thoroughbred that is registered as roan as actually grey and will lighten with age.
-The confusion seems to have arisen from bay and chestnut horses that turned grey because they often go through a stage where their coat color is very muddy and looks somewhat similar to roan.
+Until 1992, the roan gene did not exist in the Thoroughbred gene pool (see the Catch A Bird section below for details).
+Any Thoroughbreds not descended from Catch A Bird that are registered as roan are actually grey and will lighten with age.
+(The confusion seems to have arisen from bay and chestnut horses that turned grey because they often go through a stage where their coat color is very muddy and looks somewhat similar to roan.)

 A black roan---notice how his head and legs are black and only his body is roaned.
 His coat will always look like this---it will not change as he ages.